ritchieng/deep-learning-wizard/README.md

 ![](https://res.cloudinary.com/ritchieng/image/upload/v1552889445/deeplearningwizard.com/gpu_ai_pipeline.png)

 ## About Deep Learning Wizard
 We deploy a top-down approach that enables you to grasp deep learning theories and code easily and quickly.
 We have open-sourced all our materials through our Deep Learning Wizard Wikipedia.
-For visual learners, feel free to sign up for our video course and join over 2300 deep learning wizards.
+For visual learners, feel free to sign up for our video course and join thousands of deep learning wizards.

 To this date, we have taught thousands of students across more than 120+ countries.